onaci/leaflet-velocity/README.md

 - Uses a modified version of [WindJS](https://github.com/Esri/wind-js) for core functionality.
 - Similar to [wind-js-leaflet](https://github.com/danwild/wind-js-leaflet), however much more versatile (provides a generic leaflet layer, and not restricted to wind).
-- Data input format is the same as output by [grib2json](https://github.com/cambecc/grib2json).
+- Data input format is the same as output by [wind-js-server](https://github.com/danwild/wind-js-server), using [grib2json](https://github.com/cambecc/grib2json).

 ![Screenshot](/screenshots/velocity.gif?raw=true)